DappCoderr/Cadence-fun-frontend/public/modules/Module 3/Lesson 6.md

 ---
-title: Lesson 6 - Deposit Function
+Lesson 6 - Deposit Function
 ---

 Just like you can withdraw an NFT, you can also add new ones with the deposit function, which acts as a special entrance to your collection.